fastview-ai/atta-alfred/README.md

 ## Features

 ### Quick Navigation
-- `fv` - Shows a list of searchable resources
+- `aa` - Shows a list of searchable resources
-- `fv ln` - Searches Linear issues by issue identifier or title
+- `aa ln` - Searches Linear issues by issue identifier or title
-- `fv gh` - Searches GitHub pull requests by branch name or title
+- `aa gh` - Searches GitHub pull requests by branch name or title
-- `fv vc` - Searches Vercel deployments by branch name or title
+- `aa vc` - Searches Vercel deployments by branch name or title
-- `fv fg` - Searches Figma comments by content
+- `aa fg` - Searches Figma comments by content
-- `fv lm` - Searches Loom videos by title
+- `aa lm` - Searches Loom videos by title

 ### Environment Variables
-- `fv vc env &lt;prod|dev|preview&gt;` - Copies environment variables from Vercel formatted for your .env file
+- `aa vc env &lt;prod|dev|preview&gt;` - Copies environment variables from Vercel formatted for your .env file

 The environment variables are formatted as a .env file and copied to your clipboard.

 ### Issue Creation

-- `fv &lt;title&gt; -team -project -assignee -priority` - Create a new Linear issue and posts a system notification with the new ticket number
+- `aa &lt;title&gt; -team -project -assignee -priority` - Create a new Linear issue and posts a system notification with the new ticket number
-  - Example: `fv Fix authentication bug -p1`
+  - Example: `aa Fix authentication bug -p1`
-  - Example: `fv -eng -canvas -oac -p1 Fix authentication bug`
+  - Example: `aa -eng -canvas -oac -p1 Fix authentication bug`

 - Enable notifications in MacOS settings and ensure Alfred is allowed during Focus mode